You wake up late on a day when you have an early morning meeting.

 Stress from work, family, and or money problems is par for the course; however it can adversely affect our health if we don't manage it correctly.
 TIREDNESS AND FATIGUE CAN RESULT.

 Stress is very insidious because it chips away at your wellbeing little by little.
+It comes and goes but residual effects remain.

 Excessive stress can also lead to fatigue, because our body becomes overwhelmed dealing with the hormones and physiological response of stress.